randalscottking/scikit-templates/README.md

 # Scikit-learn Templates

-This repository contains a collection of machine learning templates using scikit-learn for various common use cases and scenarios.
+This repository contains a comprehensive collection of machine learning templates using scikit-learn and other ML libraries for various common use cases and scenarios.
 Each template demonstrates different machine learning algorithms and techniques applied to real-world problems.

+## Project Overview

+This collection includes templates for:
+- Classification (Churn Prediction, Credit Card Fraud)
+- Regression (Linear Regression)
+- Time Series (Prophet Forecasting)
+- Natural Language Processing (Sentiment Analysis)
+- Educational Analytics (Student Placement Prediction)
+- Data Preprocessing and Utilities

 ## Project Structure